Inklingo

 asumir

-Use 'asumir' when you are inferring or accepting a fact or situation as true, often with a slightly more formal or definitive tone.
+Use 'asumir' when you are inferring a fact or accepting something as true, often based on logical deduction or evidence.

 A cartoon character confidently stepping across a small gap between two platforms without looking down, illustrating presumption or taking something for granted.